tryretool/retool-onpremise/README.md

 1. Run `sudo docker-compose up -d` to start the Retool server.
 1. Run `sudo docker-compose ps` to make sure all the containers are up and running.
 1. Navigate to your server's IP address in a web browser.
 Retool should now be running on port `3000`.
 1. Click Sign Up, since we're starting from a clean slate.
-The first user of an instance becomes the administrator.
+The first user to create an account on an instance becomes the administrator.

 ### Deploying to AWS using Opta